dlvp/dlvp.github.io/_posts/2017-12-01-Physics-snnarxiv.markdown

 and I substitute with the special string `xxxxx` all words which contains characters other than `good_chars`.
 All words are also downcased and a the special character `#` is added at the end of every abstract.
 Finally all abstracts containing words occurring less than 5 times are removed.
 There are also a few extra minor modification that I apply, as for instance modifying special unicode chars that sometimes appear, that you can see on the notebook [here](https://github.com/dlvp/)).
 In the end I am left with order 50 thousand abstract and order roughly 10 thousand unique words.

-Similanr massaging is done to the titles dataset.
+Similar massaging is done to the titles dataset.
 One main difference here is that titles containing formulas are dropped altogether.